serversideup/webext-bridge/README.md

  ## `Bridge.setNamespace(namespace: string)`

-Applicable to scripts in regular web pages.
+Applicable to scripts in top frame of loaded remote page

-Sets the namespace `Bridge` should use when relaying messages to and from `window` or `frame`(s).
-In a sense, it connects the callee context to the extension which called `Bridge.enableExternalMessaging(<namespace: string>)` in it's content script with same namespace.
+Sets the namespace `Bridge` should use when relaying messages to and from `window` context.
+In a sense, it connects the callee context to the extension which called `Bridge.allowWindowMessaging(<namespace: string>)` in it's content script with same namespace.

 #### `namespace`
 > Required | `string`